-Increase wages by 2.5% effective May 1, 2017; by 2.5% effective May 1, 2018; and by 2.5% effective May 1, 2019, as reflected in Appendix A attached hereto and made a part hereof.
+Increase wages by 2.53.00% effective May 1, 202017; by 2.75% effective May 1, 202118; and by 2.75% effective May 1, 202219; and by 2.75% effective May 1, 2023, as reflected in Appendix A attached hereto and made a part hereof.

-The City may assign a starting salary to a new employee at any level between the Stage 1 rate and the Stage 3 rate (as set forth in Appendix A), provided that said new officer thereafter shall be advanced to the next and succeeding stages in line with this Agreement.
-The assignment of an advanced starting rate shall not give rise to any claim for accelerated advancement of any other police officer, nor shall such assignment be deemed to create any precedent with respect to other newly hired police officers.
+The City may assign a starting salary to a new Officer at any level between the Stage 1 rate and the Stage 3 rate (as set forth in Appendix A), provided that said new Officer thereafter shall be advanced to the next and succeeding stages in line with this Agreement.
+The assignment of an advanced starting rate shall not give rise to any claim for accelerated advancement of any other Police Officer, nor shall such assignment be deemed to create any precedent with respect to other newly hired Police Officers.
 Officers shall be compensated, at minimum, in accordance with the wage schedules attached to this Agreement as Appendix A.